jgowler/hashicorp-packer/Vault/README.md

 7. Click `Create policy`.

 The policy will then be displayed in `HCL` format.
 You can store this in version control if required.

+## Grant the new user permissions to secrets
+Now the ACL policy needs to be applied ot the user account:

+1. Select the newly created user from `Authentication methods`.
+2. Select `Edit user`
+3. Expand `Tokens`
+4. Under ` Generated Token's Policies` type in the name of the new policy ("secrets-access") and click `Add`.
+5. Click `Save`.

+Now that the user is created and has permissions to the Vault log out of the root account and log back into the Vault using the `userpass` method and the credentials for the new account.